seanzihunterelli/JS-CreateJS/tasks.md

 ### Verify Setup

-In order to verify that everything is setup correctly, run the following command, which should show you the failing tests.
+In order to verify that everything is set up correctly, run the following command, which should show you the failing tests.
+The tests will fail.
 This is good!
 We'll be fixing these tests once we jump into the build step.

 `npm run test`